mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/vsphere/certificate_renewal/index.md

 ### Requirements

-This feature requires Python 3.5 or greater to be installed on all control plane hosts.
+This feature requires that you install Python 3.5 or higher version on all control plane hosts.

 ## Prerequisites